AltahhanAi/Data_Science/docs/content/unit4/04_02a_linear_regression_basis_functions.md

-#Linear Regression with Linear and Non-Linear Basis Functions
+#Linear regression with linear and non-linear basis functions

 !!! success "Learning outcomes:"
 	After completing this lesson you should be able to: